 - Statistics: 2 semester hours or 3 quarter hours

-All prerequisite courses must be completed by the end of Fall Semester 2018 (December 31, 2018).
+Applicants may apply with no more than TWO outstanding prerequisite courses.
+All prerequisite courses must be completed by December 31, 2019 for the class entering August 2020.
 All prerequisite courses must be completed with grades of “C” or better (not C minus).
-Courses for which credit was awarded by examination only are not acceptable toward any of the prerequisite courses.
+Courses for which credit was awarded by examination, such as AP courses, are not acceptable toward any of the prerequisite courses.

 Graduate Record Examination (GRE)